How Stress Affects the Body

 Simple Ways to Support Your Body Under Stress

 Regulating stress doesn’t always mean eliminating it — it means helping your body recover and return to balance.
-Small, consistent practices can make a real difference:
+Small, consistent practices can make a real difference:- Ground through your breath.
+Slow, deep breathing helps activate the parasympathetic nervous system, signaling safety to the body.

 - Move regularly.
 Gentle movement such as walking, stretching, or yoga releases stored tension and supports nervous system regulation.